AgentMC/Sao20/Translate/En/Part6.md

 However, I have seen a glimpse of a soul of a one who died.
 That was when Kirito was awakened from a long sleep and fiercely fought the man in black cloak<sup><a href="#Prim5">5</a></sup> who was directing the real world's red knights just before the end of the Foreign World War._

-At the moment when a huge hatchet held by a black mantle man stroke sparkles from Kirito's sword and even cut his shoulder a little, Tiese gripped both hands and prayed. *Please, Yujio-senpai.
+At the moment when a huge hatchet held by a black cloak man stroke sparkles from Kirito's sword and even cut his shoulder a little, Tiese gripped both hands and prayed. *Please, Yujio-senpai.
 Help Kirito-senpai......* and then.

 And as if responding to that voice, a transparent golden arm emerged, supporting the Sword of the Night Sky Kirito was holding.
-With the help of that hand, Kirito pushed back the crowd and triumphantly fought against the black mantle man.
+With the help of that hand, Kirito pushed back the crowd and triumphantly fought against the black cloak man.
 That was without a doubt the hand of the person who should not be in the world anymore — hand of Kirito's best friend, Tiese’s mentor, an elite swordsman-in-training Yujio.

 ".......
 Tiese............ you............"